 Why retire the stroller?

 - Independence and an increased ability to explore: Children can run around and investigate more when they’re walking on their own.
-It’s one thing for Baby to see the world from the seat of the stroller, and quite another for him to be able to go wherever he wants – within reason, of course.
+It’s one thing for Baby to see the world from the seat of the stroller, and quite another for them to be able to go wherever they want – within reason, of course.

-- Exercise: Walking or running will strengthen Baby’s leg muscles, and he will probably be more inclined to walk or run around if he doesn’t have a stroller as an option to turn to.
+- Exercise: Walking or running will strengthen Baby’s leg muscles, and they will probably be more inclined to walk or run around if they doesn’t have a stroller as an option to turn to.

 - Better sleep at night: The added exercise from moving around could help children get a better night’s sleep.
 Sounds like a dream, right?